 Chan Master Gaofeng Yuan of Mount Tianmu (1238-1295)

-I left home at fifteen, and at twenty changed to Ch’an robes, entering Jingci Monastery (in Hangzhou).
-Vowing to die within three years, I trained in Chan.
-At first I investigated with Preceptor Duanqiao, who made me investigate the cue: “At birth where do you come from and at death where do you go?”
-I made an effort but my thought was divided into two paths, and my mind did not home in on oneness.
-Later I met Preceptor Xueyan, who taught me to keep my eye on (Chao-chou’s) Wu.
-Also, he ordered me to walk one time around the embankment (of willow trees) every day.
-He said, “It should be like a person on the road—every day he must see to the schedule of tasks.”
+I left home at fifteen, and at twenty put on Ch’an robes, entering Jingci Monastery (in Hangzhou).
+Vowing to die within three years, I trained in Ch’an.
+At first I investigated with Preceptor Duanqiao, who made me investigate the cue, “At birth where do you come from and at death where do you go?”
+I made an effort but my thought was divided into two paths, and my mind did not become established in oneness.
+Later I met Preceptor Xueyan, who taught me to focus at all times on (Chao-chou’s) Wu.
+Also, he ordered me to walk around the embankment of willow trees each day.
+He said, “You should be like a person on the road—every day he must see to the schedule of tasks.”
 I saw that there was a clue in what he had to say.
 Later he would not ask me about the investigation I was doing.
-One time when I entered his door, he immediately asked, “Who comes hauling this corpse of yours?
+One time, when I entered his room he immediately asked, “Who comes carrying this corpse of yours?
 Before his voice had even died down, he gave me a whack.
 After this I returned to the Hall of Jingshan.
-In a dream suddenly I remembered Duanqiao’s “The ten-thousand dharmas return to the One; to what does this One return?”
-After this the sensation of indecision and apprehension suddenly arose, and I could not distinguish east from west or south from north.
+In a dream, I suddenly remembered Duanqiao’s “The ten-thousand things return to the One; to what does this One return?”
+After this the sensation of indecision and apprehension suddenly arose; I could not distinguish east from west or south from north.
 On the sixth day I was in the hall chanting sutras with the sangha, and raising my head I suddenly caught sight of the inscription on a portrait of Wuzu Fayan.
-The last two lines read, “A hundred years–thirty-six thousand days–pass over; always this Han (Chinese man).”
-Suddenly I smashed the cue I had heard from Xueyan of hauling this corpse around.
-The culmination was that I was frightened out of my senses, but after the cutting off (of my senses) I was restored to life.
+The last two lines read, “A hundred years–thirty-six thousand days–pass by; always this Han.”
+Suddenly I smashed the cue I had heard from Xueyan of “who is carrying this corpse around.”
+The culmination was that I was frightened out of my senses, but after the cutting off I was restored to life.
 It went beyond laying down a pole with a 120-pound load.
-At this time I was just twenty-four; my vow of three-years had been fulfilled.
+At this time I was just twenty-four; my vow of an awakening within three-years had been fulfilled.

-Broughton, Jeffrey L. The Chan Whip Anthology.
-New York, Oxford University Press, 2015 (pp. 93-96)
+Broughton, Jeffrey L. (2015).
+The Chan Whip Anthology.
+New York: Oxford University Press (pp. 93-96).